 Interviewees: Mel Gibson.
 Monica Bellucci.
 Jim Caviezel.
 Rosalinda Celentano.
 Maia Morgenstern.
 Luca De Dominicis.
 William J. Fulco.
 Claudia Gerini.
 Christo Jivkov.

 Cinematography: Francesco Cabras & Alberto Molinari.
 Film Editing: Alberto Molinari & Francesco Struffi.
 Music: Alessandro Molinari.
 Producers: Francesco Cabras, Alberto Molinari, and Francesco Struffi.

-If you liked “The Big Question Documentary: The Passion of the Christ Talent Discuss God,” check out:
+If you liked “The Big Question Movie (2004) Review: The Passion Talent Discuss God,” check out:

 - “James Caviezel Jesus Backlash?
 Actor Claims He Has Been ‘Rejected in My Own Industry’.”

 - “Jesus Christ + George W. Bush: U.S. Elections + Oscar Nominations Mystery Link?”